shubham-pathak1/shubham-pathak1/README.md

 ## 🌍 Featured Projects

 **🚀 BikeVault**
-A sleek platform for motorcycle enthusiasts to explore bike specs, check on-road prices by city, and locate nearby showrooms.
-Built for speed and usability.
+A website for bike enthusiasts to look up bike specs, on-road prices in their city, and nearby showroom locations.
+Designed to be fast and straightforward.

 **🌾 Krishi Sangam**
-A digital bridge between farmers and businesses, enabling contract-based farming opportunities across regions.
+A platform connecting farmers with businesses for contract-based farming.

 ## 📬 Let’s Connect